wentaozone/cocoapods-xcode-plugin/README.md

 ## Prerequisites

 - Xcode 5
-- CocoaPods 0.22.1+, installed to the system gemset using `sudo gem install cocoapods`
+- CocoaPods 0.22.1+, by default expected to be installed to `/usr/local/bin/pod`.
+The installation path can be changed by editing `GEM PATH` in the `Product > CocoaPods` menu

 ## Install